pp4rs/pp4rs.github.io/docs/motivation.md

 10. Manage a research project using the workflow management software Snakemake.

 Learning objectives for specific modules will be provided within the Course Notes.

+# Rules of the Game
+The class is designed to be _hands-on_ in the sense that you will be programming a lot of things during the class.
+We strongly believe the only way to learn programming is to do programming.
+Please bring your laptop with you to each session and install the required software before the course begins.
+Try to complete each activity we do in class and be prepared to ask and answer questions during class.
+Slides or notes will be made available at the beginning of each day, codes that solve exercises will be posted during or after the session.